 Eating and drinking in Llandrindod Wells

 There are a good range of eateries in ‘Llandod’ - something for everyone's taste!
 The Herb Garden Café is a favourite for coffee, cakes and light lunches, as is the family-run Powells Bistro.
-And don’t forget the Lake Park Café for an afternoon cuppa with a slice of cake.

 For high-end dining get dressed up and head to the award-winning Radnor & Miles Restaurant at The Metropole Hotel.
 For something a little more casual Fabian's Kitchen is a friendly place, offering locally-produced burgers, home-made curries and pizzas, while The Fish Bar does exactly what it says on the tin very well.